thewtex/thesis/introduction/background_and_significance.rst

 the morphology of 12 unruptured human coronary lesions and assumed appropriate mechanical material properties for the tissue components.
 When comparing images of immunoreactive MMP-1, they found that high stress had twice the MMP-1 expression as low stress regions [Lee1996]_.
+Elevated levels of highly sensitive C-reactive protein, another inflammation marker, correlates with increased intima-media thickness [Benbir2005]_.
 These high stress states may lead to fatigue failure [Bank2000,Bauters2002,Cheng1993]_.
 |holzapfel_intima| shows a tensile test performed by Holzapfel on diseased intima
 sectioned from cadaver iliac arteries [Holzapfel2004]_.